Accessibility Book a Demo

 2. Reverse-engineer from your best employees

-Help your recruiters recognise what often makes a high-quality hire.
+Do you understand what quality candidates look like?
 Map backwards from your best employees.
 Who’s thriving?
-Who’s a great cultural fit?
-Who’s doing surprisingly well?
+Who’s a great addition to your culture?
 Who’s being promoted?
 Who’s happiest?

 It’ll be difficult to form any quantitative conclusions but subjective impressions matter.
-If possible, hold interviews with top employees.
+If possible, interview your great performers.
 Brainstorm with recruiters, to better understand quality markers for your biz.

 3. Create business-wide accountability

-Quality-of-hire isn’t recruiters’ sole responsibility.
-Look at the metrics involved in calculating it – retention, engagement and performance.
+Quality of hire isn’t only recruiters’ responsibility.
+Look at the metrics involved in calculating hire quality – retention, engagement and performance.
 They’re everyone’s responsibility: HR, L&D, D&I, managers, executives.

 If your business is serious about improving quality of hire, it can’t just be a recruitment initiative.
-Recruitment can lead the charge but a cross-functional team with bigger-picture vision is best placed to drive change.
+Recruitment can lead the charge but a cross-functional team with bigger-picture vision is best placed to drive change and hire quality candidates.

 4. Work closer with hiring managers

-61% of hiring managers say recruiters have only a low to moderate understanding of the jobs they recruit for, LinkedIn say.
-Better collaboration is vital – because you can’t improve quality of hire if you don’t know what would make a quality hire.
+61% of hiring managers say recruiters have only a low to moderate understanding of the jobs they recruit for.
+Not ideal.

 Normalise deeper hiring manager involvement upfront, to nail the internal job description and recruiters’ understanding before resourcing starts.